flaneurette/Task-Management-Tips/Examples/Programming.md

 #### 0. Requirements

-- A repo with a file called "Dev log - daily notes"
-- A file called "Architecture Outline"
+- A file called "App Outline"
-- A file called "Backlog / Alternative ideas" as a doubt log
+- A file called "Alternative ideas" as a doubt log
 - 15–30 minutes a day to write or refactor at least one small piece.

 #### 1. Project Sentence

 Summarize the entire project in one sentence.

-> *"A web app that lets users track daily habits and visualizes their progress over time."*
+> *"Novellaty: A web app that lets users track daily habits and visualizes their progress over time."*

 #### 2. Outline Modules